0xCCF4/noxa/docs/src/introduction.md

 ## Related projects

-Other frameworks already aim to implement multi-host NixOS configuration; the list is provided below.
-Why another framework?
-Learning the Nix language and ecosystem.

 List of other multi-host configuration frameworks (feel free to add others):
 - [nixus @infinisil (GPLv3)](https://github.com/infinisil/nixus/)

+> Why another framework?
+>
+> Initially [@0xCCF4](https://github.com/0xCCF4/) started the project to learn Nix in-depth,
+> but since it has grown to a usable multi-host configuration framework.